RebelToolbox/RebelDocumentation/tutorials/performance/general_optimization.rst

 and lead to slower performance.
 **Always use profiling and timing to guide your efforts.**

-For more info about using Rebel Editor's built-in profiler, see :ref:`doc_debugger_panel`.
+For more info about using Rebel Editor's built-in profiler, see :doc:`/tutorials/scripting/debug/debugger_panel`.

 Principles
 ==========